exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image3|

-.. note:: When an administrator sets some applications as mandatory, they also appear in your applications
+.. note:: When an administrator sets some applications as mandatory, they also appear in your Application
           center drawer.

-When you click on an application icon it will open in the same tab of it is an eXo Platform, otherwise, it will open in a new tab.
+When you click on an application icon it will open in the same tab if it is an eXo Platform, otherwise, it will open in a new tab.

 In addition to your favorite application displayed in the drawer, you can also navigate through the whole applications list you are allowed to view.

-You just need to click on |AC_image4| button in the drawer to access the applications center.
+You just need to click on |AC_image4| button in the drawer to access the Application Center.

 |AC_image5|